Friedrich Christoph Dahlmann: Career

 When the revolution of 1848 broke out, the "father of German nationality", as the provisional government at Milan called him, found himself the centre of universal interest.
 Both Mecklenburg and Prussia offered him in vain the post of envoy to the diet of the confederation.
 Naturally, too, he was elected to the national assembly at Frankfurt, and took a leading part in the constitutional committees appointed first by the diet, then by the parliament.
 His objective was to make Germany as far as possible a united constitutional monarchy, with the exclusion of the whole of Austria, or at least, of its non-German parts.
-Prussia was to provide the emperor, but at the same time—and in this lay the doctrinaire weakness of the system—was to give up its separate existence, consecrated by history, in the same way as the other states.
-When, therefore, Frederick William IV, without showing any anxiety to bind himself by the conditions laid down at Frankfurt, concluded with Denmark the seven months truce of Malmö (26 August 1848), Dahlmann proposed that the national parliament should refuse to recognize the truce, with the express intention of clearing up once for all the relations of the parliament with the court of Berlin.
-The motion was passed by a small majority (September 5); but the members of Dahlmann's party were just those who voted against it, and it was they who on September 18 reversed the previous vote and passed a resolution accepting the truce, after Dahlmann had failed to form a ministry on the basis of the resolution of the 5th, owing to his objection to the Radicals.
+Prussia was to provide the emperor, but at the same time, exposing the doctrinaire weakness of the system, was to give up its separate existence, consecrated by history, in the same way as the other states.
+When, therefore, Frederick William IV, without showing any anxiety to bind himself by the conditions laid down at Frankfurt, concluded with Denmark the seven months Armistice of Malmö agreed on 26 August 1848, Dahlmann proposed that the national parliament should refuse to recognize the truce, with the express intention of clearing up once for all the relations of the parliament with the court of Berlin.
+The motion was passed by a small majority on 5 September 1848 but the members of Dahlmann's party were just those who voted against it, and it was they who on 18 September reversed the previous vote and passed a resolution accepting the truce, after Dahlmann had failed to form a ministry on the basis of the 5 September resolution, owing to his objection to the Radicals.

 Dahlmann afterwards described this as the decisive turning-point in the fate of the parliament.
 He did not immediately give up hope.
-Though he took little active part in parliamentary debates, he was very active on commissions and in party conferences, and it was largely owing to him that a German constitution was at last evolved, and that Frederick William IV was elected hereditary emperor (28 March 1849).
+Though he took little active part in parliamentary debates, he was very active on commissions and in party conferences, and it was largely owing to him that a German constitution was at last evolved, and that Frederick William IV was elected hereditary emperor on 28 March 1849.
 He was accordingly one of the deputation which offered the crown to the king in Berlin.
 The king's refusal came as less of a surprise to him than to most of his colleagues.
 He counted on being able to compel recognition of the constitution by the moral pressure of the consent of the people.
-It was only when the attitude of the Radicals made it clear to him that this course would lead to a revolution, that he decided, after a long struggle, to retire from the national parliament (21 May).
+It was only when the attitude of the Radicals made it clear to him that this course would lead to a revolution, that he decided, after a long struggle, to retire from the national parliament on 21 May 1849.